fuingcrazy/Wayformer-NuPlan/README.md

 ## Highlights:
 1. Wayformer official source code is not available, I studied and reproduced every methods in the original paper and tested its performance on open sourced dataset, this work can be a good reference for those who want to learn motion forecasting for AVs.
 2. Improved model performance.
 Added positional encoding before earlyfusion, relace random queries with ego vehicle history trajectory feature + multimodal longitudinal proposals.
 The model achieves fADE:2.1,mADE:0.3,MR:0.34 on nuplan mini split.
+3. Added other loss function to regulate output trajectories and probabilities, smooth and drivable routes are more encouraged.
 ## Environment Set Up
 Setup the nuPlan dataset following the [offiical-doc](https://nuplan-devkit.readthedocs.io/en/latest/dataset_setup.html).
 Prepare conda environment:
 ```shell